 Pink salmon (Oncorhynchus gorbuscha) are the most common salmon species in the Indian River.
 These fish are nicknamed “humpbacks” or “humpies” due to the pronounced humped back that males develop during spawning migration.
 Humpies complete their lifecycle in two years, including the time they hatch from eggs until their return as adults to spawn.
 After the eggs hatch, juvenile pinks immediately begin their migration to the ocean and begin to grow quickly.
 Humans and other predatory animals rely on this ocean phase of the salmon lifecycle for harvesting mature salmon.
 During spawning season from mid-July through September, the pink salmon return to the same river to produce their own young.

 The Indian River is also an important habitat for non-migrating fish species.
-Coastrange sculpin, three-spined stickleback, and resident rainbow trout live in the river year round.
-These species, like anadromous fish, feed on rich populations of invertebrates in the river.
+Coast range sculpin, three-spined stickleback, and resident rainbow trout live in the river year round.
+These species feed on rich populations of invertebrates in the river.
 Their presence contributes to a diverse aquatic web, where fish species act as both predators and prey.
-The three-spined stickleback is endemic to the Southeast Alaska archipelago and north coast of Canada.

-Salmon carry nutrients that have accumulated during their time in the ocean and are deposited back into the system during spawning migration and finally death.
-Their bodies feed countless piscivores (fish eaters) like mammals and birds.
+Salmon carry nutrients that have accumulated during their time in the ocean and are deposited back into the system during spawning, migration, and finally death.
+Their bodies feed countless piscivores, or fish eaters, like mammals and birds.
 The larger animals carry carcasses onto the stream bank or nearby vegetation, where they are partially eaten and left to fertilize the forest.